Helvetica: Other variants

-Helvetica Textbook

-Helvetica Textbook is an alternate design of the typeface, which uses 'schoolbook' stylistic alternates to increase distinguishability: a seriffed capital 'i' and 'j' to increase distinguishability, a 'q' with a flick upwards and other differences, such as the digits '1' and '4' similar to how handwritten digits are.
-The letters 'a', 't', 'u', and the digits '6' and '9' are replaced with designs similar to those in geometric sans-serifs such as those found in Futura, Akzidenz-Grotesk Schulbuch, and Avant Garde (except for 'u').
+Helvetica Textbook uses "schoolbook" stylistic alternates to make characters easier to tell apart, including serifed forms of the 'I' and 'J', a 'q' with an upward flick, and '1' and '4' shaped like handwritten figures.
+Its 'a', 't', 'u', '6' and '9' are replaced with forms resembling those of geometric sans-serifs such as Futura, Akzidenz-Grotesk Schulbuch, and Avant Garde.
 FontShop's FF Schulbuch is similar.

 Language variants

 Helvetica Greek has gone through several versions.
-Letraset designed a semi-official version for their dry transfer lettering system, available by 1970, which sold well but was considered unidiomatic by Linotype.
-Linotype published a 1971 version designed by Matthew Carter which was available for phototypesetting and so for general purpose printing such as extended text.
-Carter felt in 1974 that the Letraset version was "a poor thing" and Linotype's version was "the real one" but that Letraset's was well-enough accepted in Greece that he felt it had "caused resistance to our version".
-Linotype published a new version in 2001 designed by John Hudson at Tiro Typeworks.
+Letraset produced a semi-official version for its dry-transfer lettering, available by 1970, which sold well but was considered unidiomatic by Linotype.
+Linotype published a version designed by Matthew Carter in 1971, which was available for phototypesetting and therefore suitable for general printing, including extended text.
+In 1974 Carter described the Letraset version as "a poor thing" and Linotype's as "the real one", but felt that the Letraset design was so well established in Greece that it had "caused resistance to our version".
+Linotype published a new version, designed by John Hudson of Tiro Typeworks, in 2001.

-The Cyrillic version was designed in-house in the 1970s at D Stempel AG, then critiqued and redesigned in 1992 under the advice of Jovica Veljović, although a pirated version had already been created in 1963 by Russian designers Maxim Zhukov and Yuri Kurbatov.
+A Cyrillic version was designed in-house at D. Stempel AG in 1972 and was revised in 1992 on the advice of Jovica Veljović.
+An unofficial adaptation had already been made in 1963 by the Russian designers Maxim Zhukov and Yuri Kurbatov (see below).

-Helvetica World

-Helvetica World supports Arabic, Cyrillic, Greek, Hebrew, and Vietnamese scripts.
+Helvetica World (2003)

-This typeface family consists of four scalable fonts in two weights and one width, with complementary italics.

-The Arabic glyphs were based on a redesigned Yakout font family from Linotype.
-Latin kerning and spacing were redesigned to have consistent spacing.
-John Hudson of Tiro Typeworks designed the Hebrew glyphs for the font family, as well as the Cyrillic, and Greek letters.
+Helvetica World, released by Linotype in 2003 as part of its first large OpenType release, is a typeface family of four scalable fonts, in two weights with matching italics, supporting the Arabic, Cyrillic, Greek, Hebrew, and Vietnamese scripts.
+Its Arabic characters were based on a redesigned version of Linotype's Yakout family, and the Latin characters were respaced and rekerned for consistent spacing.
+John Hudson of Tiro Typeworks designed its Hebrew, Cyrillic and Greek characters.